 Students who have withdrawn from the same course more than twice are required to meet with the Vice President of Academic Affairs.
-If appropriate, the Vice President may choose to dismiss the student.
+If appropriate, the Vice President of Academic Affairs may choose to dismiss the student.

 Students may also be dismissed for violations of the Student Code of Conduct.